 - CLOSE annular BOP.

 - CLOSE choke.
 If this choke is not a positive shut-off type, it is necessary to close a valve ideally just downstream of the choke) in order to read well pressures.

 - Alert supervisors.
 Check pit gain.
 Read and record pressures and times.
-If pipe is to be hung off, some companies prefer to exchange the Kelly for a circulating head first.
+If the pipe is to be hung off, some companies prefer to exchange the rig Kelly for a circulating head first.
 In this case:

 - Set slips.
 CLOSE lower Kellycock.
 Bleed off pressure in Kelly.
 Remove Kelly, above lower Kellycock.

-- Reduce the pressure on the annular preventer and lower the drill pipe until it hangs off on top pipe ram.
-Note that it may be necessary to bleed off mud while lowering pipe, to prevent well pressure increase due to the extra volume of the string being lowered into the hole.
+- Reduce the pressure on the annular preventer and lower the drill pipe until it hangs off on the top pipe ram.
+Note that it may be necessary to bleed off mud while lowering the pipe, to prevent well pressure increase due to the extra volume of the string being lowered into the hole.
 Bleed of mud to hold annulus pressure constant during this time.

 - OPEN annular BOP.

 The following is the soft shut-in procedure while tripping:

 - When a possible sign is observed, set the top tool joint in the slips.

 - Install a full opening, fully opened safety valve in the drill pipe.
 CLOSE the valve once installed.